gabrielgouv/code-runner-js/README.md

 # NodeJSCompilerMediator
-This is a WIP project using TDD (Test Driven Development) method.
+This is a WIP project using TDD (Test Driven Development) technique.
 Tested only in linux (Ubuntu 18.04).

 To run all tests sucessfully you must have installed in your machine:
 - Java